Nakai-Nam Theun National Park

 Nakai-Nam Theun National Park in Nakai District, Khammouane Province, Laos, is one of the last remaining wildernesses in Southeast Asia.
 Nakai-Nam Theun covers approximately 4,270 km2 of the Annamite Range and the adjacent Nakai Plateau in Khammouane and Bolikhamsai Provinces.
 It was designated a national park on 15 February 2019 by Prime Ministerial Decree No. 36, 15 February 2019.
 It is managed by the Ministry of Agriculture and Forestry (MAF).
 It is adjacent to the Vu Quang National Park of Vietnam.

+The terrain of the park is rugged, and the crest of the Annamite Range runs along the eastern edge of the park on the border with Vietnam.
+Phou Laoko (2,286 meters elevation) is the highest peak in the park.

 Rivers

 From north to south, riversheds in the park consist the following rivers: